-The student statutes consist of a description of the rights and responsibilities of all students registered at the RU, based on statutory and university regulations.
+The student statutes consist of a description of the rights and responsibilities of all students registered at the Radboud Universiteit, based on statutory and university regulations.
 The student statutes and its appendices are on the Internet: www.ru.nl/studenten.
-The vademecum is available free of charge at the Student Affairs Desk and all Lecture Note Centers.